Course Catalog

 Infant/Toddler Child Care Specialist, TCC (IC31) Technical Certificate of Credit

-Campus Locations: Valdosta, Ben Hill Irwin, Online, Coffee, High School
+Campus Locations: Valdosta, Online, Coffee, High School

 The Early Childhood Care and Education Infant/Toddler Child Care Specialist TCC program is a sequence of five courses designed to prepare students with the basics needed for working with infants and toddlers.
 The program provides an intense look at understanding and learning activities and proper care needed for infants and toddlers.
 Graduates have qualifications to be employed in early care and education settings including child care centers, Head Start, and Georgia Pre-K programs.